RusselGinn/GUI-activity/README.md

 # Diary GUI-activity

-A simple Java Swing application for managing diary entries.
+A simple Java Swing application for managing diary entries located in the GUI_DIARY_NEW/GUI_DIARY folder.

 # Features
 1. Add New Diary: Create entries with ID, date, and content.
 Data is saved to a text file using % as a delimiter.